Yellowstone & Grand Tetons Winter Photo Workshop

-- You will learn lots of new photography skills while in the field along with post-processing and image critique sessions in the evening.
+- You will learn lots of new photography skills while in the field along with post-processing and image critique sessions.

-- Day 2-3: We will focus on the Mammoth and Lamar Valley sides of the park on these days, photographing both landscapes and wildlife.
+- Days 2-3 (Jan 27-28): We will focus on the Mammoth and Lamar Valley sides of the park on these days, photographing both landscapes and wildlife.
 This is also the best area of the park to find wolves!
-We will photograph the Mammoth thermal features both at sunset and at night.
+We will photograph the Mammoth thermal features as well.
 With 2 SUV's, we will be stopping all along the way for wildlife and landscape photos.

-- Day 4: Today we travel via private snow coach along the Madison River looking for wildlife and scenic photo ops.
-Most snowcoach tours will pack 14+ people into one vehicle, but we will be comfortable with only 6 workshop participants, and two snowcoaches.
+- Day 4 (Jan 29): Today we travel via private snow coach along the Madison River looking for wildlife and scenic photo ops.
+Most snowcoach tours will pack 14+ people into one vehicle, but we will be comfortable with only 6 workshop participants.
 This way we have plenty of room for gear, warm clothes, and quick exit/entry for our photo ops.
-Scenic viewpoints abound.
-We'll stay out after dark for some night photography too!
+Scenic viewpoints abound and we'll end the day with sunset at Old Faithful.
+We may stay out after dark for some night photography too!

-- Day 5: We continue our journey via private snowcoach deep into the interior of Yellowstone, visiting West Thumb Geyser and Hayden Valley.
+- Day 5 (Jan 30): We continue our journey via private snowcoach deep into the interior of Yellowstone, visiting West Thumb Geyser and Hayden Valley.
+Overnight at Old Faithful.

 What to Expect